Should you complete an EASA or CAA licence?

 Integrated FDP students

-Students enrolled on our 2021 Flight Deck Programme will have the opportunity to secure a ‘dual licence’ at no additional cost.
-To ensure this is possible, the student will need to have both a CAA and EASA Class One Medical (ideally issued on behalf of the IAA or Austro Control) and complete two sets of ATPL exams, as well as an additional IR skill test.
+Students enrolled on our Flight Deck Programme and Modular Packages will have the opportunity to secure a ‘dual licence’ at no additional cost.
+To ensure this is possible, the student will need to have both a CAA and EASA Class One Medical (ideally issued on behalf of the IAA or Austro Control) and complete two sets of ATPL exams, as well as an additional IR skill test (all included within the course cost).

 This dual licence is to ensure maximum future employability, so the graduate pilot can consider roles with UK-based airlines and operators such British Airways, Tui, SaxonAir (to name a few) as well as those major European operators such as Ryanair, EasyJet, Wizz air, or Air France.